SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 `vagrant up`

 This downloads a Vritualbox VM ~500 MB in size, installs a few packages onto it, and starts it up.
-This may take a long time (more than 30 mins, depending on your internet connection speed), so <b>please do this before coming for the session</b>.
+This may take a long time (over 60 mins, depending on your internet connection speed), so <b>please do this before coming for the session</b>.
 You may want to do this on a wifi connection due to the large data download.

 NOTE: If you attended last week's session on Provisioning Environments, you'd already have the Virualbox VM, so `vagrant up` will not redownload it.
-However, it will download and install the required packages (ruby, rvm, phantomjs etc)
+However, it will download and install the required packages (ruby, rvm, java, phantomjs etc)

 Once the above is done, run `vagrant ssh` to ssh into the VM.
-Run the command `java -version` and ensure it reports 1.7 or so.
+Run the command `java -version` and ensure it reports 1.6 or so.

 Now run the command `exit` to exit out of the ssh session.
-Once back in your local machine command prompt, run `vagrant down` to shut down the VM.
+Once back in your local machine command prompt, run `vagrant suspend` to suspend the VM.

 #####5.
 Set up the CI Agent VM that we'll use for the workshop
 `cd 03_ContinuousIntegration\CI_Agent`